RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="Select Firmware"
 />

-6. Click the "Upgrade" button to upgrade the device.
+6. Click the "**Upgrade**" button to upgrade the device.
 After the upgrade is complete, the RAK4270 Module will be ready to work with the new firmware.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/58.firmware-upgrading.png"